Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 Jathara Parivartanasana (Revolved Abdomen Pose)

 Lie flat on your back, draw your knees into your chest.
-Inhale, extend your arms out to your sides at shoulder height, palms facing down.
+Inhale, extend your arms out to your sides at shoulder height.
 Exhale, engage your pelvic floor and abs, slowly lower your legs over to the right side of your body onto the floor.
 Turn your head away from your legs.
 Hold for 5–10 breaths, with each breath easing deeper into the twist.
 To come out of the posture, actively engage your abs and lift your legs back to center, use your hands for support if needed.
 Repeat on the other side.

 Accessibility Options: Place a pillow or blanket between and beneath your bent knees to relieve low-back discomfort.
 Straighten one leg and twist with one knee bent.